mito-ds/mito-efficiency-test/README.md

 #### F: Create a pivot table of stock volume
 1. Create a new pivot table, that splits the data based on:
     - Rows: the year and month
-    - Columns: the top 5 stocks
+    - Columns: the top 5 stock tickers
     - Values: the average volume over that month

 #### G: Export your pivot table to Excel
-1. Export this pivot table to Excel, for future presentation
+1. **This pivot table is the other final artifact, so export it as an Excel file**

 # Hints

-This section contains hints that users can refer to incase they get stuck on any specific step.
-We provide these hints so that users.
-One useful met
+This section contains hints that users can refer incase they get stuck on any specific step.

 ### Python Hints